fatlama/frontend-challenge/README.md

 ## Criteria/Guidance
 - The challenge is about your grasp of user experience as well as about your coding ability
 - Use of frameworks and libraries is up to you.
-We suggest you use a boilerplate such as [create-react-app](https://github.com/facebook/create-react-app) to get yourself up and running quickly
+We suggest you use a boilerplate (e.g. [create-react-app](https://github.com/facebook/create-react-app) for web) to get yourself up and running quickly and save time.
 - Try to implement appropriate [separation of concerns](https://effectivesoftwaredesign.com/2012/02/05/separation-of-concerns/) & modular code
 - Think hard about naming of functions and variables
 - Code style & file structure is up to you, but make sure it is consistent and legible